d-bl/tesselace-to-gf/docs/fouche_3x4.md

 ====================

 Generic pair diagrams for the following lace grounds were generated using the [TesseLace algorithm](https://tesselace.com/research/bridges2012/).
 [Pierre Fouch&#233;](http://www.pierrefouche.net/) chose the stitch combinations, realized the lace in 170/2 Egyptian cotton and named the grounds.
 Each sample in real life is 2.5 cm wide.

 * Click on an image to enlarge.
-* Click on the GroundForge link to see a thread diagram, pair diagram and stitches for each sample.
+* Click on the GroundForge (GF) link to see thread and pair diagrams.
  * Click on the Inkscape link to download a template file to use with the [Bobbin Lace plugins for Inkscape](https://tesselace.com/tools/inkscape-extension/).

 Grounds are grouped according to the number of pairs required.
 Grounds in the same group will work well together.
 Scaling is required to combine grounds from different groups.